HSBC in Italy

 Our clients are large and medium-sized Italian corporates with a strong international focus, local operations of multinational companies, financial institutions, and public sector entities.
 On the inbound side, we support foreign multinationals with their Italian banking needs.

 HSBC’s services in Italy include corporate credit and lending, trade and receivables financing solutions, cash and payments solutions, interest rates and foreign exchange risk management and asset management.
-We also help our customers access debt and equity capital markets and advise them on mergers and acquisitions (M&A).
+We also help our customers access debt capital markets, leveraged capital markets and the full breadth of structured finance solutions.

 HSBC has a world-leading export finance business and plays a critical role in supporting Italian exports via Export Credit Agency-backed structures, with the benefit of a large network, where funding is often provided to overseas buyers.